Medicare Advantage Plans

 Medicare Advantage Plans and Understanding Your Vision Benefits

-Many Medicare Advantage plans (Part C) may include additional vision benefits.
-These expanded offerings can help beneficiaries manage routine vision needs, depending on the plan.
-Understanding your vision benefits under Medicare Advantage helps you know what services may be included and what costs you may still be responsible for.
+Many Medicare Advantage (Part C) plans may include additional vision benefits.
+These expanded offerings are designed to help support routine vision needs, depending on the plan.
+When reviewing Medicare Advantage plans, Understanding Your Vision Benefits can help you identify which services may be included and what costs you may still be responsible for.

 Common Medicare Advantage vision benefits may include: